José Luis González (writer): Biography

-José Luis González was born in the Dominican Republic, the son of a Puerto Rican father and Dominican mother.
+José Luis González Coiscou was born in the Dominican Republic, the son of a Puerto Rican father and Dominican mother.
 His family left the country and moved to Puerto Rico after the dictator Rafael Leónidas Trujillo assumed power in 1930.
 González was raised in Puerto Rico and went on to obtain a Bachelor's degree in political science at the University of Puerto Rico, Rio Piedras Campus.
 He also studied in the United States, and received a master's degree and Doctorate in Philosophy and Letters at the National Autonomous University of Mexico.
 A renowned Marxist, González always considered himself to be a Puerto Rican, but lived in Mexico from 1953 until his death in 1996 and obtained Mexican citizenship in 1955, renouncing his American citizenship to do so.
 He lectured at the UNAM on Latin American literature and on the sociology of literature.
 He also worked as a newspaper correspondent in Prague, Berlin, Paris and Warsaw during his lifetime.